Here's Latest Time Frame For Scattered Storms As Cold Front Approaches Region

 A round of showers and isolated thunderstorms is expected in much of the region as a cold front moves through on Monday, Sept.
 19.

-It will be another warm day with temperatures in the 80s and mostly cloudy skies, the National Weather Service said.
+It will be another warm day with temperatures in the 80s and partly cloudy skies, the National Weather Service said.

 Showers and scattered storms will develop late Monday afternoon and continue at times through the evening ahead of the front.